University of Alaska System: University of Alaska Anchorage

 The University of Alaska Anchorage (UAA) is the largest university in the state, with approximately 15,000 full- and part-time students across all of its campuses.
 Roughly two thirds of University of Alaska students attend UAA.
-There are twelve Colleges within UAA, four of which are community campuses in Valdez, Kenai Peninsula (Soldotna and Homer), Kodiak, and the Mat-Su.
+There are twelve colleges within UAA, four of which are community campuses in Valdez, Kenai Peninsula (Soldotna and Homer), Kodiak, and the Mat-Su.
 UAA has thirteen different sports through the NCAA, and competes nationally as the Seawolves.
 The Carnegie Foundation has classified the institution as a community-engaged campus with high enrollments in undergraduate programs, and a balance among arts, sciences, and professional preparation.
 Alaska's only medical school or WWAMI program is also administered through the Anchorage campus.
 The campus is also home to the only FAA-approved collegiate flight training program in the state.

 University of Alaska Fairbanks

 The University of Alaska Fairbanks (UAF) was known officially as the University of Alaska from 1925 to 1975.
 UAF is home to the noted Geophysical Institute, which operates the Poker Flat Research Range, a collegiate rocket test range.
 Until 2015, there was also the Arctic Region Supercomputing Center, the location of the only Cray supercomputer in the Arctic region.
 There is also the School of Fisheries and Ocean Sciences, which has facilities and research projects all over Alaska and the Arctic Ocean.
 It is the first university founded in Alaska and is the flagship institution of the University of Alaska system.

+The University of Alaska Fairbanks also has five satellite campuses in Fairbanks: the Bristol Bay Campus in Dillingham, the Chukchi Campus in Kotzebue, the Interior Alaska Campus (based in Fairbanks but serving rural communities across Interior Alaska), the Kuskokwim Campus in Bethel, and the Northwest Campus in Nome.
+The Kuskokwim Campus also operates a remote learning center in Hooper Bay.

 University of Alaska Southeast

 The University of Alaska Southeast (UAS) is located in the state's capital, Juneau, and is the smallest system.
-Although it has campuses in Juneau, Sitka, and Ketchikan, the Juneau Campus is the largest of the three.
+Although it has campuses in Juneau, Sitka, and Ketchikan, the Juneau campus is the largest of the three.
 UAS focuses on a strong liberal arts education and experiential learning.
 There are four academic schools at UAS: the School of Arts & Sciences, the School of Management, the School of Career Education, and the School of Education.
 As of 2017, the Board of Regents of Alaska has appointed UAS as the University of Alaska's center for the College of Education.